coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 As a final step, we would like to schedule a video conversation with you and possibly your partner to discuss how you experienced this research and making gestures.

     7. end in depth video interview
- _We would like to schedule a final video interview with you and possibly your partner to evaluate the research.4 Schedule a date and time at which it is most convenient for you to conduct a video interview._
+ _We would like to schedule a final video interview with you and (if possible) your partner.to evaluate the research.4 Schedule a date and time at which it is most convenient for you to conduct a video interview._

 ### end video call
 - Did you learn anything new about your family members during this survey?
 Describe what you have learned.